Leaving a Legacy for Endangered Species Conservation

 The volatility of the continuing debate on estate tax limits and deductions is likely to last for some time.
 The one thing that it certainly underlines is that a charitable bequest should be motivated primarily by the desire to make a charitable gift, not by the desire to evade taxes.

 Remember: Everyone’s tax situation is different, so the tax law's effects on your bequest will be unique to you.

 If you make the choice to leave a legacy to the Center, thank you.
 Here is important information to help you in finalizing your legacy gift.

 Legal description of the Center for Biological Diversity:

 The Center for Biological Diversity, Inc., is a 501(c)(3) not-for-profit organization.

 For more details on joining the Center's Owls Club, please contact:

 Tucson, AZ 85702

 The information provided on this page is general in nature.
 Please contact your professional tax advisor and/or attorney to learn how these options may relate to your individual circumstances.
-The Center for Biological Diversity is a nonprofit organization with a solid record of fiscal responsibility and conservation achievement for more than 20 years.
+The Center for Biological Diversity is a nonprofit organization with a solid record of fiscal responsibility and conservation achievement for 25 years.
 The Center cannot and will not provide legal advice.
 All gifts may have tax-deductible benefits and will help promote conservation of wild places and endangered plants and animals.

 RETURN TO GIVE